javacook/proxifier/README.md

 Things can quickly get dangerous when a property is added e.g. to the class <code>hund</code>.
-Occasionally, you forget to update the code where this new property had to map additionally which leads to common errors (missing data, NullPointerExceptions, etc.)
+Occasionally, you forget to update the code where this new property had to map additionally what leads to common errors (missing data, NullPointerExceptions, etc.)
-This utility allows you to protect your code in so far as an exception can be thrown when a new property was added without mapping it.
+This utility allows to protect your code in so far as an exception can be thrown when a new property was added **without** mapping it.
 This can be achieved with a simple modification:

     Dog dogPx = Proxifier.proxyOf(dog);
     Hund hundPx = Proxifier.proxyOf(hund);